happypandax/happypandax/docs/source/plugin.rst

 1. Start by creating a folder for your plugin, call it whatever describes your plugin and place it under the ``plugins`` folder in Happypanda X Server.

-2. Create your main python file, which should end with the name ``HPlugin.py`` (case insensitive).
+2. Create your main python file, which should be named ``HPlugin.py`` (case insensitive).

 .. hint::
-	| For example: ``MyPluginHPlugin.py``.
-	| Your plugin can consist of multiple files but only one will be loaded, that is, your main file which is the file suffixed with ``HPlugin``.
+	| Your plugin can consist of multiple files but only one will be loaded, that is, your main file which is named ``HPlugin.py``.

 That was the easy part.
 Now to the code.
 The following are required by your main plugin file:

-- A main plugin class that defines the following class attributes:
+- A main plugin class named ``HPlugin`` (case sensitive) that defines the following class attributes:
 	- ``ID``: a unique UUID4 string, this is what others will use to interact with your plugin
 	- ``NAME``: name of your plugin
 	- ``AUTHOR``: Name of author